rystills/rcos-status-updates/spring_2019/week_03.md

 > This past week I spent a lot of time working with and documenting the install process for LLVM
 > on Windows.
 Ultimately, I decided to switch the LLVM code generation from C++ to Python, as the
 > LLVM-Lite Python package is much easier to install and work with.
-I have since continued working
-> on the code generation in Python.
+Regardless of which language is
+> used, however, LLVM must be installed properly before any code can be generated, so it is crucial
+> for me to take my time and document the steps I have taken to help contributors who come after me.

 ## This Week's Plan